Dolisie

-Dolisie, known as Loubomo (or Lubomo) between 1975 and 1991, is a city in the western province of Niari in the Republic of the Congo.
-It is the country's third largest city and an important commercial centre.
-The city lies on the eastern edge of the coastal rainforest and has a population of 83,798 (2007 census).
+Dolisie, known as Loubomo (or Lubomo) between 1975 and 1991, is a city and a commune.
+It is the capital of Niari in the south western of the Republic of the Congo, the country's third largest city and an important commercial centre.
+The city lies on the eastern edge of the coastal rainforest and has a population of 178,172 (2023 census).

+Dolisie is divided into 2 urban boroughs (arrondissements): Foundou-Foundou and Youlou-Poungui.

 History

 The city was founded as a station on the Congo-Ocean Railway, and it was named after Pierre Savorgnan de Brazza's lieutenant Albert Dolisie.

-It became a thriving city thanks to the wealth of the railway, and it had 20,000 inhabitants in 1972.
-The city's name changed to Loubomo in 1975, and soon it became the third largest city in Congo-Brazzaville.
+It became a thriving city thanks to the wealth of the railway, and had 20,000 inhabitants in 1972.
+The city's name changed to Loubomo in 1975, and it became the third largest city in Congo-Brazzaville.
 The civil war of the late 1990s caused an exodus of rural people toward cities, and Loubomo's population has significantly increased since then.

 Economy

 Dolisie is a major rail center.
 Its location marks the link between the east-west Congo-Ocean Railway and the Mbinda line which runs north to the border with Gabon at Mbinda.

 Dolisie is also home to numerous small industries (wood, lumber).